lewislbr/gss/README.md

 docker run -p [container-port]:80 -v [spa-folder]:/dist lewislbr/gss
 ```

-By default it serves a directory in the container named `dist` at port `80`, but you can change this values via YAML file or CLI flags.
+By default it serves a directory in the container named `dist` at port `80`, but you can change this values with a YAML configuration file.

-With YAML file (name must be `gss.yaml`):
+> File must be named `gss.yaml`

 ```yaml
 directory: [spa-folder]